nicole-cmd/lab-exceptions-maven/README.md

 A lab on exceptions.

 Authors:

 * Samuel A. Rebelsky (starter code).
-* Your Name Here
+* Nicole Gorrell
-* Your Name Here
+* Richard Lin

-This code may be found at <URL>.
+This code may be found at <https://github.com/nicole-cmd/lab-exceptions-maven>.